Francis Erdmann, Duke of Saxe-Lauenburg

 Francis Erdmann of Saxe-Lauenburg (Theusing, 25 February 1629 – 30 July 1666, Schwarzenbek), was duke of Saxe-Lauenburg between 1665 and 1666.
+When he married in 1651, he was given title to Groß Grönau where he built a church.

+Family and marriage

 He was the eldest son of Duke Julius Henry and his second wife Elisabeth Sophia of Brandenburg, daughter of John George, Elector of Brandenburg.

-Marriage

-In 1654 Francis Erdmann married his half-cousin Sibylle Hedwig of Saxe-Lauenburg (30 July 1625 – 1 August 1703, Ratzeburg), daughter of Duke Augustus.
-Since their marriage remained without heir Francis Erdmann was succeeded by his half-brother Julius Francis.
+In 1651 Francis Erdmann married his half-cousin Sibylle Hedwig of Saxe-Lauenburg (30 July 1625 – 1 August 1703, Ratzeburg), daughter of Duke Augustus.
+Because his marriage produced no heirs, Francis Erdmann was succeeded by his half-brother, Julius Francis.